boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 * Most of the little standalone helper sub-tools in the CLI

 ### Online features
-* Chemical Structure database based feature such as CSI:FingerID structure database search and the restriction of formula candidate to a database during SIRIUS molecular formula estimation.
+* Chemical Structure database based features such as CSI:FingerID structure database search and the restriction of formula candidates to a database during SIRIUS molecular formula estimation.
 * CSI:FingerID fingerprint prediction
 * COSMIC confidence score computation
 * CANOPUS compound class prediction